-My teaching intends to help students become better equipped to read, write, think critically and creatively, act ethically, work independently and collaboratively, and help solve social and environmental problems.
-My research, teaching, and service are interconnected, and I use models such as service learning and community-based projects to help students learn practical skills in ways that that also address pressing social-environmental problems and community needs.
+My teaching intends to help students become better equipped to read, write, think critically and creatively, act ethically, work independently and collaboratively, and help address social and environmental problems.
+My research, teaching, and service are interconnected and I use models such as service learning and community-based projects to help students learn practical skills in ways that that also address community interests, prioritise, and identified problems.

-Here are current and recent courses with syllabus links and additional resources.
+Here are recent courses with syllabus links and additional resources.

 - Communication and the Environment (CMJ 107)